redox-os/book/src/troubleshooting.md

 Sometimes your build system can be outdated because you forgot to run `make pull` before other commands, read [this](./build-system-reference.md#update-the-build-system) section to learn the complete way to update the build system.

+### Update Relibc

+An outdated relibc copy can contain bugs (already fixed on recent versions) or missing APIs, read [this](./build-system-reference.md#update-relibc) section to learn how to update it.

+### Fix Breaking Changes

+- Build System

+Sometimes build system breaking changes are merged (you need to monitor the Dev room in our [chat](./chat.md) to know if some MRs containing breaking changes were merged) and you need to cleanup most of your build system files to avoid conflicts with the new configuration, the `make distclean pull all` command should work in most cases because it wipe sources and binaries that can cause conflicts after the build system update.

-In case of backwards-incompatible or relibc changes, you need to use the `make clean all` command to wipe your binaries and build them again, if it doesn't work you need to download a new copy of the build system by running the `bootstrap.sh` script or using this command:
+If the method above doesn't work you need to download a new copy of the build system by running the `podman_bootstrap.sh` or `native_bootstrap.sh` scripts or using the following commands:

 ```sh
 git clone https://gitlab.redox-os.org/redox-os/redox.git --origin upstream --recursive
 ```

-After that, run:

 ```sh
 cd redox